python/cpython/Doc/extending/newtypes.rst

 just contains the refcount and a pointer to the object's "type object".
 This is where the action is; the type object determines which (C) functions get called when, for instance, an attribute gets looked up on an object or it is multiplied by another object.
-These C functions are called "type methods" to distinguish them from things like ``[].append`` (which we call "object methods").
+These C functions are called "type methods".

 So, if you want to define a new object type, you need to create a new type object.